DISTRIBUTOR manual page

 Description

-This program performs exhaustive reachability analysis and generates the Labelled Transition System corresponding to the BCG graph spec.bcg, the LOTOS program spec.lotos, the composition expression spec.exp, the FSP program spec.lts, the LOTOS NT program spec.lnt, or the sequence file spec.seq.
+This program performs exhaustive reachability analysis and generates the Labelled Transition System corresponding to the BCG graph spec.bcg, the composition expression spec.exp, the FSP program spec.lts, the LNT program spec.lnt, the LOTOS program spec.lotos, or the SEQ file spec.seq.

 Additionally, this program can generate a reduced Labelled Transition System by applying tau-compression or tau-confluence reductions on the fly.

-Compared to generator and reductor , which are sequential programs executing on a single machine, distributor implements a distributed algorithm (derived from [GMS01]) that runs on several machines listed in the grid configuration file configuration.gcf (see below for a description of the GCF format).
+Compared to generator and reductor , which are sequential programs executing on a single machine, distributor implements a distributed algorithm (derived from [GMS01]) that runs on several machines listed in the grid configuration file configuration.gcf; see gcf for information about the GCF format.
 Each machine is used to generate and store a part of the Labelled Transition System.
 This allows distributor to exploit the computing resources (memory and processors) provided by many machines.

 The current version of distributor does not handle LOTOS programs containing dynamic data types (such as lists, trees, etc.) implemented using pointers, i.e., all LOTOS programs such that the condition